readmeio/rdme/documentation/rdme.md

 #### Required Attributes

-See below for a table detailing the required YAML frontmatter attributes:
+See below for a table detailing the required YAML front matter attributes:

 | Attribute  | Required for `changelogs`? | Required for `custompages`? | Required for `docs`? |
 | :--------- | :------------------------- | :-------------------------- | :------------------- |